volodymyrhudyma/blog/content/blog/2020-05-02-understanding-this-in-javascript.md

 Make sure to learn these simple rules and use them wisely to know which object `this` refers to in your code:

-* By default it refers to the global object.
-If you execute code in browser, it will be equal to `window`
+* By default, it refers to the global object.
+If you execute code in a browser, it will be equal to `window`
-* In a function it refers to the global object as well
+* In a function, it refers to the global object as well
 * In a function in strict mode, the value of it is `undefined`
 * In an event, it refers to an element that received an event
-* In object method, it refers to the object instance
+* In the object method, it refers to the object instance
 * `call`, `apply` and `bind` can bind it to any object
 * inside fat arrow function it refers to the same object it's referring to outside the function